-Nintendo's Switch is a gaming phenomenon, allowing you to play on the TV from the comfort of your couch or literally anywhere else you find yourself in the world by simply sliding it out of its dock.
-No matter how you choose to play your Switch, you're getting a complete gaming experience entirely without compromise.
-There is just one tiny problem though, and that's the serious lack of dedicated storage space the Switch comes with out of the box.
-Technically, the Switch provides 32GB of internal memory, but only 25.9GB is available for you to use for game downloads.
-In a world where many games won't even fit on that (we're looking at you, NBA 2K19), you'll quickly realise that Nintendo's box of fun is woefully unprepared for the demands of modern gaming.
-Fortunately, there is a solution: micro SD cards.
+Nintendo's Switch is a gaming phenomenon, freeing you to play literally anywhere.
+There is a problem though, and that's the Switch's serious lack of dedicated storage space.
+Technically, the Switch provides 32GB of internal memory, but only 25.9GB is available for use.
+In a world where many games won't even fit on that (we're looking at you, NBA 2K19), you'll quickly realise that Nintendo's box of fun is woefully unprepared.
+Fortunately, there's a solution: micro SD cards.

 Nintendo has graciously provided the Switch with a micro SD card slot, that allows you to pop in a range of micro SD cards from 32GB all the way up to 2TB.
-The latter might not exist just yet, but it's future-proof, and that's a consideration Nintendo doesn't often make.
-So give yourself a big pat on the back, Nintendo.
+The latter might not exist just yet, but it's only a matter of time.

-As you've probably guessed by now, if you're the proud owner of a Nintendo Switch, you're simply going to need to purchase a micro SD card at some point – even if you plan on purchasing all of your games digitally.
+You simply need to purchase a micro SD card at some point – even if you plan on purchasing all of your games on cartridge.
 The reason for this is that many of these games don't quite fit on the cartridge, and require a hefty download to get the rest of the content.
 DOOM is a great example of this.
-Then there's DLC and general updates that will have to sit on the console if you want to carry on playing your games.
-It all adds up.
+Then there's DLC and general updates – It all adds up.

-If you don't know much about micro SD cards, don't panic!
-That's exactly what we're here for.
 In this guide, we'll recommend the best Switch micro SD cards at the best prices, and include the cheapest options across the whole range of sizes.
 We draw the line at 128GB though.
-The price difference is just so minimal between that and 64GB, and cards smaller than 128GB won't provide a particularly long-term solution.
+The price difference is just so minimal between that and 64GB, and cards smaller than 128GB won't provide a long-term solution.

-We've also included an FAQ below that you can head to if you want to know more information.
-Here we'll explain which type of micro SD card is best, whether or not speed matters, and what size/capacity is best.
-We'll also provide tips on how to move games between your internal memory and the micro SD card and when its best to install on your internal memory over your micro SD card.
+We've also included an FAQ, where we'll go into more detail about which micro SD card is best, whether or not speed matters, and what size/capacity you should aim for.
+We'll also provide tips on how to move games between your internal memory and the micro SD card and when its best to install on your internal memory.

 In short, if you just want to know what the best and cheapest Switch micro SD card is, you've come to the right place.